driedpampas/realme-8-megaguide/readme.md

 </div>

-### If you have any questions at any moment feel free to message these Telegram channels: [Realme 8 AOSP](https://t.me/Realme8AOSPGroup), message [me](t.me/driedpampas) or [open a new Discussion](https://github.com/driedpampas/realme-8-megaguide/discussions/new/choose) right here on GitHub.
+### If you have any questions at any moment feel free to message this Telegram channel: [Realme 8 AOSP](https://t.me/Realme8AOSPGroup), message [me](t.me/driedpampas) or [open a new Discussion](https://github.com/driedpampas/realme-8-megaguide/discussions/new/choose) right here on GitHub.

 # Disclaimer